Radiergummi/journeyman/README.md

   __invoke(app) {
     return Promise.resolve();
   }
+}
 ```

 That's a whole slew of new stuff, so be sure to check out the [Command documentation](#commands).

-## Providing new commands for journeymans existing subcommands
+## Providing new commands for journeyman's existing sub-commands
 That's all fine and dandy, but what if you'd like to provide a new `make <something>`?
 For these cases, you can extend the special `MakePlugin` class instead of `Plugin`.
 All commands provided in these will be appended to the `make` subcommand.
 Beneath `MakePlugin`, there's also `LinkPlugin`, `ServePlugin` and `BuildPlugin` to extend the respective verbs.

 > More extend-plugins will be added as the development continues.